Even if they do not have an IRS online account, taxpayers who receive these notices can securely respond to the IRS online.

 Taxpayers who receive certain IRS notices and are required to send information to the agency can now submit that documentation online via IRS.gov.

 By using this new option, which the IRS announced on February 16, tax professionals or their clients can submit documents to the IRS electronically rather than by mail, saving time and effort when dealing with tax problems.

-The IRS Acting Commissioner Doug O’Donnell said in a statement that this capability is another step forward in helping taxpayers and improving service.
-This provides taxpayers with immediate benefits, as they receive nearly instant confirmation that the IRS received their documents.
-As a result, by eliminating a time-consuming step in the process, issues will be resolved much more quickly.
+Moreover, Acting Commissioner Doug O’Donnell emphasized that this capability enhances service and aids taxpayers, marking a significant step forward.
+Additionally, this provides taxpayers with immediate benefits, as they receive nearly instant confirmation that the IRS received their documents.
+As a result, by eliminating a time-consuming step in the process, issues will be resolving much more quickly.
 This means that people can have their issues resolved much more quickly, including receiving refunds from affected taxpayers.
 Following the passage of the Inflation Reduction Act last year, the IRS will continue to look into improvements like this.

-This feature will include nine notices, which could benefit more than 500,000 taxpayers each year, including military personnel serving in combat zones and recipients of important credits such as the Earned Income Tax Credit (EITC) and Child Tax Credit (CTC).
+This feature will include nine notices, which could benefit more than 500,000 taxpayers each year.
+This includes military personnel in combat zones and recipients of essential credits like the Earned Income Tax Credit and Child Tax Credit.

-Taxpayers may choose to upload their records if they get one of the following notices with the link and access code:
+Taxpayers can upload records if they receive one of the following notices containing the link and access code.

 - CP04, which deals with combat zone status.

 - CP06 and CP06A, deal with the Premium Tax Credit.